openstack/openstack-ansible/doc/source/install-guide-revised-draft/configure.rst

 target environment before running the Ansible playbooks.
 Configuration tasks include:

--  target host networking to define bridge interfaces and networks
+-  Target host networking to define bridge interfaces and networks.

--  a list of target hosts on which to install the software
+-  A list of target hosts on which to install the software.

--  virtual and physical network relationships for OpenStack Networking (neutron)
+-  Virtual and physical network relationships for OpenStack Networking (neutron).

--  passwords for all services
+-  Passwords for all services.

 --------------